List of EastEnders characters introduced in 1997: Storylines

-Josh is first seen as a pupil rescuing Clare Bates from a gang of bullies—her former friends who become her enemies after she refuses to socialise with them.
+Josh is first seen as a pupil rescuing Clare from a gang of bullies — her former friends who become her enemies after she refuses to socialise with them.
 Clare develops an instant crush on Josh, and she spends the following few weeks trying to impress him.
-They start dating, despite initial objections from Clare's father, Nigel.
-It transpires that Josh is actually the son of Clare's teacher, Julie Haye.
+They start dating, despite initial objections from Clare's adoptive father, Nigel.
+It transpires that Josh is actually the son of Clare's teacher, Julie.
 Clare is mortified by this initially, and she refuses to speak to Josh for a brief period.
 However, she soon comes to accept the situation, and is even pleased when her father begins dating Josh's mother.

-Josh finds himself caught in the middle of his warring parents—his father, Eliot, is furious when Julie announces that she is planning to move to Scotland with Josh in 1998.
+Josh finds himself caught in the middle of his warring parents — his father, Eliot, is furious when Julie announces that she is planning to move to Scotland with Josh in 1998.
 Eliot is Jewish, and Josh is obliged to have a Bar Mitzvah to appease his father before he leaves for Scotland.
 Josh is initially opposed to this, as he is not remotely interested in religion.
 He starts missing his Bar Mitzvah tutorials, which does not please his father, but he ultimately decides to go ahead with the Bar Mitzvah.
 It takes place in March 1998 and Clare is present as his guest.
 Nigel and Julie's relationship ends when Nigel begins to have second thoughts, and Julie and Josh leave Walford for Scotland in April 1998.
 Clare is upset to see Josh go, they say their goodbyes, but just at the last minute, Nigel changes his mind again, and asks Julie if he and Clare can move to Scotland with her and Josh.
-Clare is overjoyed and Josh and Julie return to collect the Bateses a few weeks later.
+Clare is overjoyed and Josh and Julie return to collect the Nigel and Clare a few weeks later.

 Following Clare's return to Walford a decade later, in 2008, she reveals that as she had aged, Josh had taken her place in Nigel's affections.

 Jeff Healy

 Jeff Healy is played by Leslie Schofield.
 He was introduced in 1997, but was axed in 2000 by executive producer John Yorke.

 Jeff is an atheist, who disapproves of his son, Alex (Richard Driscoll) being a vicar.
-He first arrives in Albert Square, after separating from his wife Jane Healy (Shirley Stelfox) in December 1997 to try and rebuild bridges with Alex.
+He first arrives in Albert Square, after separating from his wife Jane Healy (Shirley Stelfox) in December 1997 to try to rebuild bridges with Alex.
 One of Jeff's daughters, Mel (Tamzin Outhwaite), makes a reappearance in his life and the three of them gradually begin living as a family again.
 Jeff has a brief courtship with Pauline Fowler (Wendy Richard) but is rejected when he proposes to her.
 Jeff leaves Walford in August 2000.

 In 2019, he attends Mel's funeral off-screen.